cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 #### Theme: Triage, deflection & rep co-pilot for known issues
 Researchers coded this theme as: Use AI behind the scenes to reduce toil: parse tickets/logs, screen & bucket, detect patterns, auto-reply to FAQs/self-service, and assist reps.

 Participants envision AI as a behind-the-scenes workhorse that reduces repetitive labor and speeds resolution of familiar issues.
-The core use is automated intake: an AI that "look[s] at customer support request text and logs and make [s] screening, bucketing, and triage decisions based on the content" (PID89).
+The core use is automated intake: an AI that "look[s] at customer support request text and logs and make [s] screening, bucketing, and triage decisions based on the content" (Participant 89).
 This is framed as a productivity and scale play — by detecting common patterns such as permission errors or recurring configuration problems, AI could route or even reply to well-known requests, freeing humans for more complex work.
 Boundaries are implicit: participants focus on known issues and repetitive questions where automation reduces toil rather than replacing human judgment.

 The desired outcomes are faster first-response, more accurate ticket routing, and higher self-service deflection.
-One participant explicitly hoped AI "can detect common pattern of our customer request triaging and reply to customer directly" (PID114), emphasizing both detection and safe, limited automation.
+One participant explicitly hoped AI "can detect common pattern of our customer request triaging and reply to customer directly" (Participant 114), emphasizing both detection and safe, limited automation.
 Participants expect the AI to be accurate enough to avoid harm but primarily to operate as a triage and deflection layer.

 **Representative quotes**:
-- *"If an AI agent could actually look at customer support request text and logs and make screening, bucketing, and triage decisions based on the content, that would be super helpful."* (Participant PID89)
+- *"If an AI agent could actually look at customer support request text and logs and make screening, bucketing, and triage decisions based on the content, that would be super helpful."* (Participant 89)
 - *"we got a lot of repetitive customer question, like permission issue.
-I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant PID114)
+I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant 114)
 - *"Customer service: Self-service for well-known issues; Be an assistant for customer service reps."* (Participant P195)

 #### Theme: Process customer requests